NickBlackhall/studio/README.md

 ### Upcoming Features
 These are the next major gameplay mechanics and features on the horizon.
-- **"Boondoggles":** Introduce mini-games to break up the main gameplay loop and keep the group engaged in new ways.
 - **Audio Experience:** Add background music to the welcome, setup, and lobby screens.
 Implement sound effects for key game actions to enhance the user experience.

 ### Long-Term Vision